bjlkeng/bjlkeng.github.io/source/posts/pixelcnn.rst

 One thing that I struggled with for a long time was that I was generating crappy images like the ones below.
 I tried really hard to get images that looked like the original ones.
-However, when I looked closer at the PixelCNN images generated, they also had a mishmash of pictures.
+However, when I looked closer at the generated PixelCNN images, they also had a mishmash of things.
 They also weren't generating anything intelligible either (although theirs did look much better than mine).
 In any case, since we're not expecting photo-realistic images like GANs, I decided to move on.